NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Incision in the eardrum (paracentesis)

 Sometimes a small cut (incision) is made in the eardrum to allow fluid to drain out of the tympanic cavity.
-But this minor procedure, called paracentesis, is used only if there are complications – for example, if the built-up fluid becomes very painful.
+But this minor procedure, called paracentesis, is used only if there are problems – for example, if the built-up fluid becomes very painful.

 Home remedies and complementary medicine